bpattengale/BSc-Research-Project/README.md

 To calculate the peaks of each emission line, a third degree polynomial fit was applied to the region right around the peak of each emission spectrum, and the location of the max was recorded.
 These polynomials can be seen below, along with the data plots and the maximum wavelengths.

-To calculate the temperatures, a simple calculation was performed of Wein's law relating max wavelength to temperature.
+To calculate the temperatures, a simple calculation was performed of Wien's law relating max wavelength to temperature.

 ![Polynomial fit](poly-fit.png)